aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 Test cases can use the provided Hypothesis strategy generation functions to get fuzzed messages that can be modified and used for different purposes.
-Fuzzed test cases follow the same mechanisms as standard data test cases, obtaining tbe fuzzed message as a parameter to the test case.
+Fuzzed test cases follow the same mechanisms as standard data test cases, obtaining the fuzzed message as a parameter to the test case.
 The following example shows a simple test case that makes use of a fuzzed Log message, that is then modified before being sent.